ktrysmt/react-minimal-boilerplate/README.md

 # React Minimal Boilerplate

-A minimal development set for react with babel, webpack, css, eslint and live-reloading.
+A minimal development set for react with babel, webpack, css, eslint, flowtype and live-reloading.

 ## Includes